 Why Is This Issue Important?

 The Idaho Conservation League understands the important service that railroads provide to communities up and down the rail line.
 In fact, transporting goods like corn, grain and manufactured products generally creates less greenhouse gas emissions than transporting those same goods by truck.
-But transporting coal, oil and other volatile and toxic materials is not worth risking public safety and the health of our environment.
+But ICL doesn’t believe that transporting coal, oil and other volatile and toxic materials is worth risking public safety and the health of our environment.

 The risks associated with transporting volatile and toxic materials by train are sobering.
 Among the worst risks that rail-side communities like Sandpoint, Bonners Ferry and Rathdrum are exposed to daily is oil train derailment and explosion.
 In 2013, an oil train derailed in Lac-Mégantic, Canada, killing 47 people, destroying over 30 downtown buildings, and costing the community millions.
 North Idaho communities are no more protected from this type of risk and others than Lac-Mégantic was; we’ve just had luck on our side.